Bikes · Resale guide

 Known Issues — Reported by Real Honda CB200X Owners

 THE FORK SEAL OIL RING TEST.
-This is a critical check for any used bike.
-Look at the shiny metal fork tubes holding the front wheel.
-Wipe them absolutely clean, then push down hard on the front suspension a few times to compress it.
-Check the tubes again—if you see any oil film or a distinct oil ring appearing, it means the fork seals are leaking.
-This is a safety hazard as oil can drip onto the front brake, and it’s a repair costing ₹2,000-₹3,000 per side at an authorized centre.
+Look closely at the shiny chrome tubes of the front forks, just above the dust covers.
+Wipe them absolutely clean with a cloth.
+Then, push down hard on the handlebars a few times to compress the front suspension.
+Check the tubes again.
+If you see any oily film or a distinct oil ring appearing on the chrome tubes, it means the fork seals are leaking.
+This is a safety hazard as oil can drip onto the front brake, and it’s a repair that will cost you around ₹1,500-2,800 per side at an authorized center.

 THE CHAIN PULL TEST.
-A common wear item on bikes is the chain and sprocket set.
-Grab the chain at the rear sprocket and try to pull it away from the sprocket teeth.
-If you can pull the chain far enough that you can see half or more of the sprocket tooth, the chain is severely stretched and needs replacement along with the sprockets.
-Also, inspect the sprocket teeth—they should be rounded.
-If they look hooked or like shark fins, they are worn out.
-A new chain and sprocket set costs ₹3,500-₹4,500.
+At the rear wheel, grab the chain at the back of the rear sprocket (where it’s leaving the sprocket) and try to pull it away from the sprocket.
+If you can pull the chain far enough to clearly see half or more of the sprocket tooth, the chain and sprocket set is severely worn and needs replacement.
+Also, inspect the sprocket teeth themselves—they should be rounded.
+If they look hooked or sharply pointed like a shark fin, they are very worn.
+A new chain and sprocket set will set you back ₹3,500-5,000.

 Warranty Status Timeline